On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Introduction

-\begin{enumerate} \item obtain the redshift evolution of one-point density and log-density distributions for halo and out-of-halo particles along with analytical models for two-point density statistical measures; \item demonstrate that velocity fields are non-Gaussian on all scales despite that they can be initially Gaussian; \item model velocity distributions separately on small and large scales along with their redshift variation; \item identify a universal two-thirds law for (reduced) even order structure functions and liner scaling for all odd order structure functions (or generalized stable clustering hypothesis GSCH). \end{enumerate}
+However, the dark matter flow exhibits different behaviors due to its collisionless nature and long-range gravitational interactions, which leads to different scaling laws and behaviors on different scales.
+Using the halo-based non-projection approach, we can \begin{enumerate} \item study the scale and redshift variation of velocity and density distributions via the variation of generalized kurtosis (Eq. \eqref{eq:37}); \item demonstrate that velocity fields are non-Gaussian on all scales despite that they can be initially Gaussian (Fig. \ref{fig:15}); \item analytically model velocity distributions on small and large scales, respectively; \item identify a universal two-thirds law for even order structure functions in Fig. \ref{fig:22} and a liner scaling law for odd order structure functions in Fig. \ref{fig:23} (generalized stable clustering hypothesis GSCH); \item obtain the redshift evolution of one-point density and log-density distributions for halo and out-of-halo particles and analytical models for two-point density correlations; \end{enumerate}

-In addition to the density and velocity, there exist acceleration fluctuations in dark matter flow and distributions of acceleration due to the long-range gravitational interaction.
-The fluctuation of acceleration in halos ($\sim 10^{-10} {m/s^{2}}$) matches the critical acceleration $a_0$ in MOND, which can be further determined by the rate of energy cascade $\varepsilon_{u}=-a_0u/(3\pi)^2$ \citep{Xu:2022-The-origin-of-MOND-acceleratio}.
-Here $u$ is the one-dimensional velocity dispersion of all particles in system \citep[see][Eq.
-(1)]{Xu:2022-The-statistical-theory-of-2nd}.
-In addition, the baryonic-to-halo mass ratio is also closely related to the energy cascade in dark matter flow \citep{Xu:2022-The-baryonic-to-halo-mass-rela}.

-Finally, this paper is organized as follows: Section \ref{sec:2} introduces the N-body simulation data, followed by statistical measures for density in Section \ref{sec:3}.
-The redshift and scale dependence of velocity distributions are presented and modeled in Sections \ref{sec:4} and \ref{sec:5}.
+The paper is organized as follows: Section \ref{sec:2} introduces the N-body simulation, followed by the statistical measures of the velocity field in Section \ref{sec:4}.
+The redshift and scale dependence of the velocity distributions are presented and modeled in Section \ref{sec:5}, as well as a comparison with N-body simulations.
+The statistical measures and distributions for the density field are presented and modeled in Section \ref{sec:3}.